 X must be a simple character scalar or vector which specifies the name of the file to be exclusively tied.
 The file must be named in accordance with the operating system's conventions, and may be a relative or absolute pathname.
+If no file extension is supplied, the set of extensions specified by the CFEXT parameter are tried one after another until the file is found or the set of extensions is exhausted.
+See Installation & Configuration Guide: CFEXT Parameter.

-The file must exist and be accessible by the user.
+The file must exist and the user must have write access to it.
 It may not already be tied by another user.